rasan000/hako_dotfile/README.md

 Before running the setup, install the following on Windows:

-## Nerd Font Installation (Required for Powerlevel10k theme)

-1. Download a Nerd Font from: https://www.nerdfonts.com/font-downloads
-   - Recommended: `JetBrainsMono Nerd Font` or `FiraCode Nerd Font`
-2. Extract the downloaded zip file
-3. Right-click on the font files (.ttf) and select "Install for all users"
-4. Set the font in your terminal:
-   - **Windows Terminal**: Settings → Profiles → Ubuntu → Appearance → Font face
-   - **VSCode Terminal**: Settings → `terminal.integrated.fontFamily`

 # command

 - make setup -> Full setup (packages + dotfiles)